Skip to content

 JSONB specifically (rather than plain text JSON) provides: automatic validation on write, binary storage with TOAST compression for values over ~2 KB, and the option to use JSON path operators for ad-hoc debugging queries — even though the application does not use them.

-Although the application treats checkpoints as opaque, JSONB makes them queryable for debugging and operations.
-An administrator could inspect checkpoint contents directly in SQL:
+Although the application treats checkpoints as opaque, JSONB makes them queryable for debugging and operations:

 -- What teams existed at checkpoint sequence 500?